vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 ![image](/assets/2024-09-07/030.png)

-So to set and activate the filter during runtime we can just set the content of the variable and then call "Update Filters" to refresh the control.
+To set and activate the filter during runtime, we set the content of the variable and then call "Update Filters" to refresh the control:

 ![image](/assets/2024-09-07/040.png)

-If things get more sophisticated just exchanging single values, we can make the shole JSON string dynamic instead of one single value.
+If things get more sophisticated than just exchanging single values, we can make the whole JSON string dynamic:

 ![image](/assets/2024-09-07/050.png)

-And then build the whole JSON string within our Building Blocks or LUA.
+And then we build the whole JSON string with Building Blocks or LUA:

 ![image](/assets/2024-09-07/060.png)

-## conclusion
+## Conclusion

-Setting dynamic filters through JSON string is a perfect way to fully integrate Power BI dashboards in Peakboard applications dynamically.
-Building the right dynamic JSON string might by a challenge, especially because the Power BI filter engine won't give you any hint if the JSON is not correct or not undrstood by the engine.
+Setting dynamic filters through JSON strings is a perfect way to fully integrate Power BI dashboards into Peakboard applications dynamically.
+Building the right dynamic JSON string may by a challenge, especially because the Power BI filter engine won't give you any hints if the JSON is incorrect or not undrstood by the engine.

 ![image](/assets/2024-09-07/result.gif)